 Included Meals: Breakfast, Lunch

 This morning, enjoy a private tour of the Palazzo Colonna, an ornate palace that has been owned by the same family for more than 700 years.
 Stroll through halls and private apartments that rival Versailles in their grandeur, and visit the Roman baroque gallery, home to Renaissance masterpieces by Bronzino, Tintoretto, Caracci, and others.
-During a free afternoon, consider a guided visit to the Colosseum, a walking tour of the Jewish ghetto or the Trastevere district, or a visit to the Vatican.
+Wander the beautiful gardens with wonderful views across the city.
+Admire the water features and the ancient Roman sarcophagi and remains of the Temple of Severus that dominated this site before the Palazzo Colonna was built.
+Enjoy some time at leisure this afternoon.
 Tonight, celebrate our Roman sojourn amid stunning sculptures during a farewell dinner in the studio of Italian sculptors Canova and Tadolini.

 Included Meals: Breakfast, Dinner